gtlaflair/ltrc-2019/_episodes/03-dplyr-tidyr.md

 To learn more about **`dplyr`** and **`tidyr`** after the workshop, you may want to check out this [handy data transformation with **`dplyr`** cheatsheet](https://github.com/rstudio/cheatsheets/raw/master/data-transformation.pdf) and this [one about **`tidyr`**](https://github.com/rstudio/cheatsheets/raw/master/data-import.pdf).

-To make sure, everyone will use the same dataset for this lesson, we'll read again the SAFI dataset that we downloaded earlier.
+To make sure, everyone will use the same dataset for this lesson, we'll read in one of the datasets that we downloaded earlier.

 ~~~